 OTC Markets Group's Policy Regarding Caveat Emptor

-- Investigation of Fraud or Other Criminal Activities — There is an investigation of fraudulent or other criminal activity involving the company, its securities or insiders.
-When OTC Markets Group becomes aware of such investigation, the company’s securities may be subject to Caveat Emptor
+- Investigation of Fraud or Other Criminal Activities — There is an investigation or other indication of fraudulent or other criminal activity involving the company, its securities or insiders.

-- Other Public Interest Concern — OTC Markets Group has determined that there is a public interest concern regarding the security.
-Such concerns may include but are not limited to promotion, spam or disruptive corporate actions even when adequate current information is available
+- Other Public Interest Concern — OTC Markets Group may determine that there is a public interest concern regarding the security.
+Such concerns may include but are not limited to promotion campaigns (including third-party), unusual or unexplained trading activity, spam or disruptive corporate actions even when adequate current information is available.

 When Does Caveat Emptor Get Removed?

 Facts and circumstances may differ, however generally, OTC Markets Group will remove the Caveat Emptor designation once the company meets the qualifications for Pink Current Information, has verified the information on its company profile on www.otcmarkets.com, and demonstrates that there is no longer a public interest concern.
 The Caveat Emptor designation is typically not removed within the first 30 days.
 During the time it is labeled Caveat Emptor, any stock that is not in Pink Current Information will also have its quotes blocked on www.otcmarkets.com.

 OTC Markets Group Policy on Stock Promotion

 OTC Markets Group monitors for potential promotional activity relating to securities trading on our markets.
 We review for anonymous paid promotions, possible connections to bad actors, and evaluate the promotions potential impact on trading.